Melbourne Ice (women)

 The Melbourne Ice is an Australian amateur ice hockey team from Melbourne, Victoria.
 Founded in 2005, the Ice have been a member of the Australian Women's Ice Hockey League (AWIHL) since inception in 2007.
 The Ice are based at the O'Brien Icehouse, located in the Docklands precinct of Melbourne.
-The team has won seven Joan McKowen trophies and are five time league premiers.
+The team has won nine Joan McKowen trophies and are five time league premiers, making them the most successful national ice hockey team in Australia.